OptimisticLock/GeometryD/README.md

 * All in all, using Javascript for this has been an interesting experiment, but I wouldn't do it again.

-## Detecting collisions
+## Collision detection

   The current version only detects collisions between line segments.
 It is however possible to fist discretize an arbitrary wire to a desired maximum linear deflection, *then* check it for collisions.
-The demo does that (see picture above).
 Of course, the precision of collision detection in this case is a function of maximum linear deflection.

+  The demo does exactly that: first discretizes the wire, then detects collisions.
+On the picture above, collisions are marked with red dots.

   TODO: Collinear segments aren't detected as collisions yet.